Become an Accredited Costs Lawyer

 Accredited Costs Lawyers are expected to comply with the Accredited Costs Lawyer Rules when they provide training to other practitioners.
 We may audit your training provision, either upon your application for accredited status or during your period of accreditation, to check for quality and compliance with the rules.
 Please ensure you have read and understood the rules before applying for accredited status.

-To apply for accreditation, or to renew your existing accreditation, you can complete an application form and return it to us by email.
+To apply for accreditation, or to renew your existing accreditation, please go to our forms page.

 Find an Accredited Costs Lawyer